 In a scene, there are usually several placeholders that can contain text.
-The style of the text (font and spacing) in each placeholder is configured in the brand configuration.
-A brand configuration includes five text styles that we recommend you configure before you begin adding text to the scenes in your video.
+The style of the text (font and spacing) in each placeholder is configured in the brand.
+A brand includes four text styles that we recommend you configure before you begin adding text to the scenes in your video.

-A text style is a component of a brand configuration.
-A brand configuration can be applied to more than one video.
-If you change text styles in a brand configuration, this will affect both the video you are currently working on as well as all videos using the same brand configuration.
+A text style is a component of a brand.
+A brand can be applied to more than one video.
+If you change text styles in a brand, this will affect both the video you are currently working on as well as all videos using the same brand.
 We therefore recommend proceeding with caution.

 Configuring a Text Style

-In the relevant brand configuration, open the Text Styles section.
+In the relevant brand, go to the Text Styles section.

 |2.||Click the pencil icon by the text style that you want to configure (in the example below, Heading).

 ▶ For your reference, use the text mapping diagrams to identify the text style that you want to configure.